ArminJo/ServoEasing/README.md

 ## EndPositionsTest example
 This example helps you determine the right end values for your servo.<br/>
 These values are needed for the `attach()` function, if your servo does not comply to the standard values.
 E.g. some of my SG90 servos have a 0 degree period of 620 us instead of the standard 544.<br/>
 This example does not use the ServoEasing functions.

 ## SpeedTest example
-This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>This example does not use the ServoEasing functions.
+This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>
+This example does not use the ServoEasing functions.

 ## CatMover example
 Demo of using two servos in a pan tilt housing to move a laser pointer.

 ## QuadrupedControl example
-Program for controlling a mePed Robot V2 with 8 servos using an IR Remote.
+Program for controlling a mePed Robot V2 with 8 servos using an IR Remote.<br/>
-Youtube video
+YouTube video

 [![mePed V2 in actions](https://i.ytimg.com/vi/cLgj_sr7f1o/hqdefault.jpg)](https://youtu.be/cLgj_sr7f1o)

 ## RobotArmControl example
 Program for controlling a robot arm with 4 servos using 4 potentiometers and/or an IR Remote.